matrix-org/matrix-appservice-slack/docs/getting_started.md

   1. For `homeserver.appservice_port`, specify the above $MATRIX_PORT if you would like to override

 1. Generate the appservice registration file.
 This will be used by the Matrix homeserver.
-Here, you must specify the direct link (the field url) the **Matrix Homserver** can use to access the bridge, including the Matrix port it will send messages through (if this bridge runs on the same machine you can use `localhost` as the `$HOST` name):
+Here, you must specify the direct link (the url field) the **Matrix Homserver** can use to access the bridge, including the Matrix port it will send messages through (if this bridge runs on the same machine you can use `localhost` as the `$HOST` name):